 My Russian Characters

-When I wrote my first book, I needed to give the main character a great background from the 1500’s.
-Specifically, she needed to have a humble childhood foundation to allow her to become a powerful woman.
-Many years ago, I came across an astounding Smithsonian website featuring 3 part color photographs from the 1800’s by Sergei Mikhailovich Prokudin-Gorskii.
-When
+When I wrote my first book, I needed to give the main character a robust background from the 1500s.
+Specifically, she needed a humble childhood to give her the strength to become a powerful woman.
+My inspiration came from the Smithsonian website featuring three-part color photographs from the 1910s by Sergei Mikhailovich Prokudin-Gorskii.

-These early photographs have been painstakingly restored to show breathtaking images of Rural Russia.
-I used these photographs as inspiration as I pictured my main character growing up in this simple time.
-In the sequel, my other main character goes searching for her all across Russia.
-Then in my third book, there are Russian spies.
-It is clear to my readers that I have a lot of Russian influence in my character development.
+These early photographs have been painstakingly restored to show breathtaking images of Rural Russia, and I used these photographs as visual inspiration.
+Besides this first book, in the sequel, the other main character searches for her all across Russia.
+In my third book, there are Russian spies.

-What about the Cold War and communist aspect?
-I generally tread lightly in this area.
+What about the Cold War and communism?
+I tread lightly in this area.
 My characters regret their negative past and have moved on to new challenges.
-For modern Russian culture, I view it as transforming into something new and powerful.
-This epic transformation contains a lot of great material and in my third book, I use this transition as a backdrop for the entire story.
+I see modern Russian culture as transforming and powerful.
+This has provided lots of great material for my third book.

 You’re the best -Bill